Cpp4App/Cpp4App/README.md

 This repository is for the project Contextual Privacy Policies for Mobile Apps.

-🚀 To the best of our knowledge, we are the first to propose a novel framework, i.e., \textsc{SeePrivacy}, to automatically generate contextual privacy policies for mobile apps.
+🚀 To the best of our knowledge, we are the first to propose a novel framework, i.e., **SeePrivacy**, to automatically generate contextual privacy policies for mobile apps.

-🥳 We propose a novel multi-modal framework, namely \textsc{SeePrivacy}, designed to automatically generate contextual privacy policies for mobile app.
+🥳 We propose a novel multi-modal framework designed to automatically generate contextual privacy policies for mobile app.
 We utilize computer vision techniques and NLP techniques to extract corresponding segments from the privacy policy document.

-👏 We also build the benchmark dataset, i.e., \textsc{Cpp4App}, for contextual privacy policies on mobile apps, including 600+ CPPs with their corresponding privacy policy segments.
+👏 We also build the benchmark dataset, i.e., **Cpp4App**, for contextual privacy policies on mobile apps, including 600+ CPPs with their corresponding privacy policy segments.

 We are adding the code and dataset.
 Stay tuned! 🤞